 KSU is proud of its reputation of faculty being available to students and colleagues outside of class time.
 To ensure this positive reputation continues, KSU expects its faculty to use a variety of means to be available for student questions or conferences, as well as consultation with colleagues, whether in person or virtually.
 Departments must establish guidelines that define a minimum number of hours during each week that faculty should be available on campus beyond scheduled classes.
 Faculty should be flexible, within reason, in making appointments with students and colleagues.
-As a professional courtesy, faculty should reply to questions from students in a timely manner.
+As a professional courtesy, faculty should reply to phone calls, e-mails, and bulletin board questions from students in a timely manner.